EQUIPMENT

 Lastly, more than any other tripod, and I have had more than a few, Manfrotto is my favorite.

 A photographic tool that I acquired, 23 March 2022, is the Nikon D3s which truly compliments my Nikon D3x.
 The D3s has exquisite low light capability.
 It can take advantage of High ISO, yet still have low Noise.
 The only disappointment is that I must use Nikon Transfer to transfer photos from the camera’s CF Cards to my computer.
 For whatever reason, Nikon did not give it the same flexibility as the Nikon D3x to be able to choose between MTP/PTP for tethered operations or Wireless Transmitter and Mass Storage, for direct transfer of images to my computer.
 Other than that I am very fond of the Nikon D3s.
 Also, the camera is fully compatible with the D3x, that is, it uses the same EN-EL4a Lithium-ion battery, various cords, View Finder Focusing Screens, Eye Pieces, et cetera.
 So, I did not have to spend extra money for a different camera system.
 The Nikon D3s is an FX format or Full Frame 36mm X 23.9mm Sensor, capable of 12.87 million pixels.
 The Sensor’s sensitivity goes from 200 to 12,800 ISO, but can be extended 1 EV below 200 ISO to an equivalent of 100 ISO and 3 EV above 12,800 ISO to 102,400 ISO . . .
 The Nikon D3x and D3s are designed for very specific uses.
 The Nikon D3x would be better suited for landscape photography and studio work, whereas the Nikon D3s is best suited for Low Light photography, Sports photography and photojournalism, where 24.5 million pixels are unnecessary.
 And, the camera does video.
 I have a Nikon ME-1 stereo Microphone, which performs very well.
 I had a shielded extension cable with gold-plated connectors made for the microphone, to mount it remotely or closer to the speaker.
 It works very well.
-If anyone wants a parts list and wiring diagram, I am happy to provide it, if you email me at Cassidy Photography.
+If anyone wants a parts list and wiring diagram, I am happy to provide it, if you email me.
+Please refer to my CONTACT page.

 Nikon D3s

 Pursuing photography at my level of involvement and interest is not inexpensive, to be sure.
 One might point out that an expensive Perspective Control lens to photograph architecture, for example, is unnecessary, because corrections can be made using software.
 The software solution is not a perfect one, using a specialized lens designed for Perspective Control is.
 Owning more than one lens of different focal lengths, for macro-photography is essential, depending on how close the objective lens needs to be from the subject or far away you needs to be, plus consideration for magnification.
 The same argument can be made for owning different focal length portrait lenses.
 And, a 500mm super-telephoto lens can just reach further than a 300mm lens, but the 500mm is very difficult to handle, if not mounted on a tripod.
 That said, I must point out that the Nikon S3 was a birthday gift from a very thoughtful wife.
 She always knows the way to my heart is not through my stomach, but exotic photographic equipment purchases.
 And, my Nikon F purchase was simply an acknowledgement to where SLR camera technology began, and in my mind the photographic icon of combat photographers from the Vietnam conflict, that attracted me to the Nikon brand.
 I preferred a 1967 version, over earlier or later editions, for my own reasons, based upon research, before I purchased it.
 And, I probably had seen 100 different Nikon F cameras, before I settled on this one.
 Below the photos of the Nikon F are two different Sekonic Light Meters.
 The first one is analog and requires no batteries and is ideal for field work when a long way from a shop to purchase replacement batteries.
 The second one does have a spare battery compartment in its protective pouch and is digital, and its advantage is that it allows spot metering.
 A disadvantage is that its Viewing Eyepiece Lens does not have a protective cover, but I found one that fits.
 This is an essential piece of photographic equipment, especially when making adjustments to Studio Lights.
 You would not choose a screwdriver to hammer nails, just as you would not choose a Macro-Nikkor 60mm f/2.8D to photograph a beehive, preferring a Macro-Nikkor 200mm f/4.0D, instead.
 And, there is much more that I have not presented here, to keep you guessing.
-If you have any questions about Nikon or Hasselblad camera systems or Manfrotto camera systems or studio lighting, go to my contact link and send me an email to discuss, why I chose what I did.
+If you have any questions about Nikon or Hasselblad camera systems or Manfrotto camera systems or studio lighting, go to my CONTACT page to send me an email to discuss, why I chose what I did.
 I do not follow trends, nor do I have to own the latest and greatest hyped gear, advertized in camera magazines.
 I tend to prefer tried and true, and above all solid and reliable.
 I suppose I will never be a “brand ambassador”, though I own more dollar value in equipment than those who are.
 Have I made purchase errors?
 No. Have I ever sold an item that I later regretted selling it?
 Yes.
 Then, I purchased an exact copy replacement.

 I upgraded to a Nikon D3x, on 8 August 2014, from a Nikon D3, that I have owned since it first landed on Nikon store shelves.
 What a camera!
 I am not disappointed in the least.
 I chose to upgrade to that due to its 35.9mm X 24mm 24.5 megapixel CMOS FX sensor.